 Average Weather in Nairobi Kenya

-The climate in Nairobi is warm, windy, and mostly cloudy.
+In Nairobi, the summers are short, warm, and overcast and the winters are short, cool, dry, and partly cloudy.
 Over the course of the year, the temperature typically varies from 54°F to 81°F and is rarely below 50°F or above 84°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.